peterhinch/micropython_ra8875/docs/DRIVER.md

  7. `fill_circle` Args `x, y, radius, color` Draw a filled circle.
  8. `draw_vline` Args `x, y, l, color` Draw a vertical line length `l`.
  9. `draw_hline` Args `x, y, l, color` Draw a horizontal line length `l`.
- 10. `draw_line` Args `x1, y1, x2, y2, color` Draw a line from (x1, y1) to
+ 10. `draw_line` Args `x1, y1, x2, y2, color` Draw a line from `x1, y1` to
- (x2, y2).
+ `x2, y2`.
  11. `save_region` Args `mv, x1, y1, x2, y2` Copy pixels from the defined
- region in the RA8875 frame buffer into a user supplied buffer. `mv` is a memoryview into a bytearray which must have sufficient capacity to hold 2 bytes per pixel.
+ region in the RA8875 frame buffer into a user supplied buffer. `mv` is a `memoryview` into a `bytearray` which must have sufficient capacity to hold 2 bytes per pixel.
 See note below.
  12. `restore_region` Args `mv, x1, y1, x2, y2`.
 Draw the contents of the user
- supplied buffer at a region defined by the supplied coordinates.
+ supplied buffer passed as a `memoryview`.
+The data is rendered at a region defined by the supplied coordinates.
 These may differ from those used for the save, but the aspect ratio must be unchanged.
  13. `draw_glyph` Args `mv, x, y, rows, cols, fgcolor, bgcolor` The `mv` arg is a `memoryview` into a `bytes` object holding a glyph bitmap.
-This is a one bit horizontally mapped array.
+The bitmap uses one bit per pixel as a horizontally mapped array.
 It is rendered at `x, y` and the glyph is organised as `rows, cols`.
 Rendering uses the supplied foreground and background colors.

 Touchpanel (TP) methods required by GUI:
  1. `ready` No args.
 Returns `True` if TP data is available.